f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

 **Navigation:** Click Finished

-Create an IP Drop Network Firewall Rule List
+Create a geo_restrict_rule_list Firewall Rule List

 Note: we could have created a rule directly in the policy.
 Using Rule lists allows us to re-use this in multiple policies